writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 .. image:: /_static/conf/images/pics/welcome-wagon.jpg

-Dururing the conference, we'll connect you with people - both veterans and other first-timers.
+During the conference, we'll connect you with people - both veterans and other first-timers.
 And we'll give you strategies and tips so you can make the most of the conference.

 The `FAQs <#faq>`_ should have answers to most of your questions, but let us know if there is anything you'd like to know that isn't there.
 You can ask us questions in the :doc:`#wtd-conferences channel on Slack </slack>`.